MizzDahlia/100-days-of-code/log.md

 Finally settled on a subject for my tribute page, added a few lines of text, a picture, and an unordered list.
 Spent some time refreshing myself on Bootstrap.
 I need to use that to really bring things together.

 Link to my "work":>>https://codepen.io/mizzdahlia/pen/ObKPam

+Day 3: January 7, 2017

+Added a colored background and a little more text.
+"Centered" the image, although i'd like the code to be a little less clunky.
+Couldn't really figure out how to integrate Bootstrap, but I'll keep trying.

+Link to my "work": https://codepen.io/mizzdahlia/pen/ObKPam